-- Whether deploying 3scale using the operator or via templates, you must first configure registry authentication to the Red Hat container registry.
-See Configuring container registry authentication. - The 3scale Istio Adapter is available as an optional adapter that allows labeling a service running within the Red Hat OpenShift Service Mesh, and integrate that service with Red Hat 3scale API Management.
+- When deploying 3scale using the operator, you must first configure registry authentication to the Red Hat container registry.
+See Configuring container registry authentication. - The 3scale Istio Adapter is available as an optional adapter that allows labeling a service running within the Red Hat OpenShift Service Mesh, and integrate that service with 3scale.
 Refer to 3scale adapter documentation for more information.

-- You must configure 3scale servers for UTC (Coordinated Universal Time). - Create user credentials using the step in Chapter 1, Registry service accounts for 3scale
+- You must configure 3scale servers for UTC (Coordinated Universal Time). - Create user credentials using the step in Creating a registry service account .